Siphiwe Tshabalala: Personal life

 Tshabalala's mother Rebecca Hadifele "Hadi" Makhubu (1965–2010) died on 5 December 2010, after sustaining a head injury after falling at a bridal shower which she was attending with her husband Isaac.
 She was buried at the Avalon Cemetery on 11 December 2010 in Soweto.
 The funeral was attended by notable figures such as Pitso Mosimane, Jimmy Tau, Morgan Gould as well as a performance by Joyous Celebration.
 A Limpopo man named Samson Nangani claimed that Tshabalala was his child and lost contact with his mother while she was still pregnant.
-Tshabalala denied being his son.
+Tshabalala denied being Nangani's son.

 Tshabalala was involved in a love scandal with Zanele Khanye Skhosana and former Atlético Madrid academy player Robin Ngalande, where one of them allegedly impregnated her.
-Tshabalala's first child, Owami, a boy, was born on 6 February 2015 by former Miss SA, Bokang Montjane whom he had been dating since 2012.
+Tshabalala's first child, Owami, a boy, was born on 6 February 2015 by former Miss South Africa, Bokang Montjane whom he had been dating since 2012.
 The pair married in 2016.